citizen428/methodfinder/README.markdown

     >> MethodFinder.find(['a','b','c'],['A','B','C']) { |x| x.upcase }
     => [:collect, :collect!, :map, :map!]

-#### Blacklists

-You can blacklist methods that MethodFinder should not try by editing `MethodFinder::INSTANCE_METHOD_BLACKLIST` and `MethodFinder::CLASS_METHOD_BLACKLIST`.
-Both have the parent class/module as symbol key and an array of symbol method names as values.

-For example, to forbid the instance method `shutdown` of `Object`, you would do

-    MethodFinder::INSTANCE_METHOD_BLACKLIST[:Object] << :shutdown

 ### Object#find_method

 This gem also adds `Object#find_method`, which besides offering an